Symmetry Exploits for Bayesian Cubature Methods: Results

 \subsubsection{Results}

-The results are depicted in Fig. \ref{fig:is} in terms of the relative integration error.
-The integral estimates $\mu_N(f_*^\dagger)$ converges to $I(f^\dagger)$.
-Moreover, the qualitative characteristics of this convergence appear similar to the experiments reported in~\cite[Sec.\ 5.4]{Karvonen2018}, which were limited to fully symmetric measures $\nu$ so that a change of measure was not required.
-Thus, based on this example at least, the symmetric change of measure technique appears to be a promising strategy to generalise the results in Thms. \ref{thm:bc-fss}, \ref{thm:BSC-FSS} and \ref{thm:mobc-fss}.
-The largest point sets considered contained $J = 187$ fully symmetric sets, which correspond to a point set of size $N \approx 2.5 \times 10^6$.
+The results of are depicted in Figure~\ref{fig:is} for one fairly representative run.
+Note how larger values of $q$ correspond to improved integration accuracy.
+It appears that for reasonably symmetric constituent distributions the proposed method works well; when the covariance matrices are nearly singular we have observed that this simple procedure can seriously fail.
+This is analogous to scenarious where standard importance sampling can be expected to fare well \cite{Robert2013}.
+Thus, based on this example at least, the symmetric change of measure technique appears to be a promising strategy to generalise the results in Theorems~\ref{thm:bc-fss},~\ref{thm:BSC-FSS} and~\ref{thm:mobc-fss}.
+The largest point sets considered contained $J = 168$ fully symmetric sets, which correspond to a point set of size $N = 227,\!304$.